Days at the Capitol

 Invite the Right People

 When you schedule these types of events, remember that legislators and their staff want to hear from constituents with direct experience with the issues at hand.
-Remember to include a variety of voices in your attendees, including parents, professionals, and local community leaders who can speak credibly about the topic and its impact on creating healthier futures for our children.
+Remember to include a variety of voices in your attendees, including parents, professionals, youth, and local community leaders who can speak credibly about the topic and its impact on creating healthier futures for our children.

 Help Advocates Attend